-Often after exploring the definition of done in our Scrum.org training, and exploring its importance to promote transparency and is a commitment to the increment every Sprint.
-A common question we get asked is how do we get started with creating a Definition of Done?
+Often after exploring the definition of done in Scrum in our Scrum.org training, and exploring its importance to promote transparency and a commitment to the increment every Sprint.
+A common question we get asked is how do we get started with creating a Definition of Done (DoD)?

-It’s not surprising a common question.
-Often when working with Scrum teams, we’ll ask, “Where’s your current Definition of Done (DoD)?”.
+It’s not surprisingly a common question.
+Often when working with Scrum teams, we’ll ask, “Where’s your current Definition of Done (DoD)”?
 The general response is either one of the following:

 - We don’t have one

-- Go searching for a dusty Definition of Done – “its somewhere in confluence”
+- Go searching for a dusty document – “it’s somewhere in confluence”

-- Definition of Done is a certificate – representing some activities they do in a Sprint and hasn’t changed since it was created
+- It is a certificate – representing some activities they do in a Sprint and hasn’t changed since it was created

-For me, the place to start is to obtain transparency and visibility in 3 key areas
+For me, the place to start is to obtain transparency in 3 key areas

-- Transparency on all the activities to create a valuable, usable increment to the customer
+- Current End-to-End Workflow – All the activities required to create a valuable, usable increment that the customer can use!

 Before we go into a bit more detail on the practical steps to achieve this transparency, let’s have a quick recap on the importance of the Definition of Done.